grantbow/fit/README.md

 hard coded in the program with special features: Identifier, Priority, Status, Milestone and Tag.
 Newer tag\_key\_value filenames are recommended.

-As every bug system operates within the context of a number of people that use the system many efforts to support as many choices of system use that are reasonably possible.
 Comments and suggestions are welcomed.
 Pull requests are even better but are not required to participate in this project.

-### Hooks

-Event based automation can be added through git or mercurial.
-We created a hooks directory and look forward to seeing what teams use and contribute.
-Work to help adapt hooks to both git and hg are appreciated.

 ### Example